 We arrived in Berlin early Friday morning and took the U-Bahn (German underground rail) to our hotel.
 As you would expect, the U-Bahn was a clean and efficient way to get around the city.

-The museum contains documents, photos and artefacts from Checkpoint Charlie.
+The museum contains documents, photos and artifacts from Checkpoint Charlie.
 Most interestingly it illustrates the many means that were used to escape East Berlin, some successfully, some with tragic consequences.

 A more recent addition to the museum includes an overview of oppression around the world and “international nonviolent protest.”